fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 ### The hidden costs of poor code quality

 Imagine having to navigate a labyrinth every morning just to get to your workplace.
 That’s how it feels working with poorly written code.
-Studies show that using complexity metrics and improving the parts of code highlighted by them can lead to about 20% higher productivity in software maintenance.
+Studies show that using complexity metrics and improving the parts highlighted by them can lead to about 20% higher productivity in software maintenance.

 Good code quality offers tangible benefits:

 - **Reduced bug rate**: Quality code is more resistant to errors—like a strong immune system
 - **Improved performance**: Optimized code runs more efficiently and makes your users happier
-- **Increased reusability**: Clean code can be reused in other projects—copy-paste becomes copy-paste-profit
+- **Increased reusability**: Clean code can be used in other projects—copy-paste becomes copy-paste-profit
 - **Better teamwork**: When everyone understands the code, everyone can work productively on it

 ## Principles for top-notch code quality

 ### Clean Code – The holy grail of programming

 Clean Code is a term popularized by Robert Cecil Martin (also known as "Uncle Bob").
-It’s about writing code that’s as clear and understandable as a well-written novel—just without the boring descriptions of landscapes spanning three pages.
+It’s about writing code that’s as clear and understandable as a well-written novel—just without the boring descriptions of landscapes over three pages.

-The most important Clean Code principles:
+The most important principles of Clean Code:

 **Clarity over cleverness**: Your code should be self-explanatory.
 If you need a comment to explain what a line does, it’s probably too complicated.
 It’s like jokes—if you have to explain it, it wasn’t a good joke.